Henauxg/ExperimEngine/README.md

 Idealy, an ExperimEngine app should be able to run on a web-browser.

-**Current state** : Investigating technologies
+**Current state** : Implementation of a separate WebGPU rendering backend

-Technologies being considered :
+Technologies :
 + [Emscripten](https://github.com/emscripten-core/emscripten) to compile C++ to [WebAssembly](https://webassembly.org/).
   + emscripten also provides support for the SLD2 API (already used as an OS abstraction in ExperimEngine).
   + If OpenGL was a rendering target, emscripten could also be used to automatically convert it to WebGL.